ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 Authenticated users have their own spaces to store files.
 While they can not see each other files, they can generate pre-signed URLs to grant temporary access to a specific file.

-You can find more details about the application in the [source code repository](https://github.com/IBM-Cloud/secure-file-storage).
+You can find more details about the application in the [source code repository](https://github.com/IBM-Cloud/secure-file-storage){: external}.

 ## Review Security Events
 {: #cloud-e2e-security-18}